frankyPear/OutRunGame/README.md

 Check out the gameplay by the following [link]()

+### How to finish the game:

+You have 60 seconds to reach the goal.
+You must avoid leaving the road and reach the destination on time.
+Will you be able to get it?

 ### How to build the game on visual studio?

 Download the source code with the following [link](https://github.com/frankyPear/OutRunGame/releases) and open the visual studio project.